-Welcome to Indiana's Integrated Care Community Health Worker and Certified Recovery Specialist Training and Certification Program!
+Welcome to ASPIN's Community Health Worker and Certified Recovery Specialist Training and Certification Program!

 The Indiana Division of Mental Health and Addiction and the Indiana State Department of Health have jointly approved a training and certification process for the Indiana Integrated Care Community Health Worker and Certified Recovery Specialist Program.
-Affiliated Service Providers of Indiana (ASPIN) is the state selected vendor to provide these services.
+ASPIN is certified to provide these trainings

 What is a Community Health Worker (CHW)?